-Not everybody can play the qin, but a scholar-artist would at least like to be portrayed as a lover of qin music.
-In the following pages, literary works about playing and/or appreciating the qin music – written as a form of self-expression or in poetry exchange – will be discussed to demonstrate how the qin contributed to the artistic construction of the image of the scholar-artists’ community.
+Not everybody could play the qin, but scholar-artists liked to be portrayed, at least, as connoisseurs of qin music.
+This section concerns literary works about playing the qin and appreciating its music.
+Whether written as a form of self-expression or a poetic exchange, these works demonstrate how the qin contributed to constructing the image of the scholar-artists.

-No other body of literary works related to the qin music has attracted the participation of so many scholar-artists as what has developed from Ouyang Xiu’s famous essay, Note of the Pavilion of the Drunken Old Man (Zuiwengting ji; hereafter “Note of the Pavilion”), and his friendship with a qin player, Shen Zun, who was about seven years younger than Ouyang.
-By contributing their songs and poems about qin music and scenes of qin playing to this body of literary works, the participating scholars attempted to demonstrate their sophisticated understandings of the qin music, even though they came from different generations and did not have any direct relationship with Ouyang Xiu and Shen Zun.
-The works that they exchanged, shared, and then made public concerning the qin music built up a common understanding of the qin even though they did not necessarily have a chance to meet.
+No other body of literary works related to qin music attracted the participation of so many scholar-artists as the tradition that developed out of Ouyang Xiu’s famous essay, Note of the Pavilion of the Drunken Old Man (Zuiwengting ji; hereafter “Note of the Pavilion”), and his friendship with a qin player seven years his junior, Shen Zun.
+By contributing their songs and poems about qin music and scenes of qin playing to this body of literary works, the participating scholars attempted to demonstrate their sophisticated understandings of qin music, even though they came from different generations and did not have any direct relationship with Ouyang Xiu and Shen Zun.
+The works they exchanged, shared, and then made public concerning the qin music built up a common understanding of the qin even though they did not necessarily have a chance to meet.

 Table 5.
-List of literary works and music pieces inspired by the distribution of Ouyang Xiu’s Note of the Pavilion.
-The underlined work is translated in the following.
+List of literary works and musical pieces inspired by Ouyang Xiu’s Note of the Pavilion.
+The underlined works are translated below.